- Circadian rhythms dictate multiple processes in the body, including alertness or sleepiness, appetite, and body temperature.

-- Jet Lag Disorder: This occurs when a person crosses multiple time zones in a short period of time and gets its name from the fact that it is often experienced by people who take intercontinental flights.
+- Jet lag disorder: This occurs when a person travels across multiple time zones in a short period of time.
 Until a person’s circadian rhythm can acclimate to the day-night cycle of their new location, they are likely to suffer sleeping problems and fatigue from jet lag.

-- Advanced Sleep Phase Disorder: People with this type of disruption find that they get tired early in the evening and wake up very early in the morning.
+- Advanced sleep phase disorder: People with this rare type of disruption find that they get tired early in the evening and wake up very early in the morning.
 Even if they want to be up later at night or sleep later in the morning, people with an advanced sleep phase disorder usually cannot do so.
-This disorder is relatively rare, affecting around 1% of people in middle and older age, and occurs more frequently in older adults.
-In some cases, advanced sleep phase disorder may be related to an inherited genetic cause.

-- Delayed Sleep Phase Disorder: This type of circadian rhythm disruption is associated with “night owls” who stay up late at night and sleep in late in the morning.
-It is rare among the general population — affecting just 1 or 2 people out of every 1,000 — but impacts up to 16% of teens.
-The exact cause is unknown but may be related to genetics, underlying physical conditions, and a person’s behavior.
+- Delayed sleep-wake phase syndrome: This type of circadian rhythm disruption is associated with staying up late at night and sleeping in late in the morning.
+The exact cause is unknown, but delayed sleep-wake phase syndrome may be related to genetics, underlying physical conditions, and a person’s behavior.

-- Non-24 Hour Sleep Wake Disorder: This condition occurs primarily in people who are blind and are not able to receive light-based cues for their circadian rhythm.
+- Non-24-hour sleep wake disorder: Non-24-hour sleep wake disorder occurs primarily in people who are blind and are not able to receive light-based cues for their circadian rhythm.
 Their body still follows a 24-hour cycle, but their sleeping hours constantly shift backward by minutes or hours at a time.

-- Irregular Sleep-Wake Rhythm Disorder: People with this rare disorder have no consistent pattern to their sleep and may have many naps or short sleeping periods throughout a 24-hour day.
-It is frequently connected to conditions that affect the brain, such as dementia or traumatic brain injury, that limit the proper functioning of the master clock in the hypothalamus.
+- Irregular sleep-wake rhythm disorder: People with this rare disorder have no consistent pattern to their sleep and may have many naps or short sleeping periods throughout a 24-hour day.
+Irregular sleep-wake rhythm disorder is frequently connected to conditions that affect the brain , such as dementia or traumatic brain injury.

-As this list demonstrates, there are diverse causes of circadian rhythm disorders.
-Some circadian disruptions are related to individual behavior, such as for travel or work, that puts sleep schedules out of whack with normal daylight exposure.
-Other disorders stem from an underlying issue that causes an inability to receive or process environmental cues that regulate the body’s master clock.
-In certain situations, genetic causes may be involved, or the cause may remain unknown.
+Some circadian disruptions are related to individual behavior, such as for travel or work, that makes sleep-wake schedules inconsistent with normal daylight hours.
+Other disorders stem from an underlying issue that causes an inability to receive or process environmental cues that regulate the body’s biological clock.
+In certain situations, genetic causes may be involved, or the cause may be unknown.

 How To Maintain a Healthy Circadian Rhythm

-While we don’t have full control over our circadian rhythm, there are healthy sleep tips that can be taken to try to better entrain our 24-hour sleep cycles.
+While it is not possible to have full control over circadian rhythms, there are healthy sleep tips that can be followed to better entrain these 24-hour sleep cycles.

 - Seek out sun: Exposure to natural light, especially early in the day, helps reinforce the strongest circadian cue.